 GERD Animal Research

-In this particularly illuminating study, researchers used mouse tissue in order to replicate the effects of heartburn, to examine more closely how GERD operates.
+In this particularly illuminating study, researchers used mouse tissue to replicate the effects of heartburn, to examine more closely how GERD operates.
 In this study, scientists subjected intestinal tissue from rodents to a liquid replicating that of stomach acid.
-It was believed that simply by exposing the tissue to the acid, it would accurately portray the effects of acid reflux on the digestive system, but this was not the case.
+It was believed that only by exposing the tissue to the acid, it would accurately portray the effects of acid reflux on the digestive system, but this was not the case.
 What they did discover was that the acid exposure created inflammation when the tissue was exposed to stomach acid periodically every day, leading to the visible symptoms of chronic heartburn that we are used to seeing in humans.

 Treating Heartburn vs. Preventing Heartburn